-- Speed humps negatively affect emergency vehicles (increasing response times by up to ten seconds per speed hump).
+- Depending on the type of soil, there is a risk that vibrations from passing heavy vehicles can be felt in residences.
+On local roads where there is very little heavy vehicle traffic, this is a minor disadvantage; - There is a risk of diverting traffic neighbouring roads, however, studies aimed at quantifying the impacts on traffic congestion are not conclusive [18].
+It is recommended that implementation planned be for the entire neighbourhood; - Speed humps negatively affect emergency vehicles (increasing response times by up to 10 s per speed hump).
 This disadvantage can be eliminated by installing speed cushions in place of speed humps, or minimized by using speed humps on residential local roads that are not preferred routes for emergency vehicles.